About Birthwise Midwifery School

 Students come to Birthwise from all over the United States and Canada to study the art and science of midwifery.

 We train midwives who appreciate, celebrate and reflect diversity.
-And, our faculty and alumni represent a spectrum of approaches to midwifery care.
+Our faculty and alumni represent a spectrum of approaches to midwifery care.
 We treat each with equal respect and attention in our curriculum.

 We offer two programs

 - A three-year midwifery program that results in a Certified Professional Midwife certificate, with two learning options

 - A doula training workshop